 When you do not know in advance exactly what you are looking for, PowerGREP’s rich regular expression support allows you to search for virtually anything by specifying the form of what you want, and let PowerGREP find the actual text matching that form.

 With PowerGREP’s collect data feature, you can extract data from PDF and other files and automatically save the extracted data into one or more new text files.
 You can group identical matches together and count them, producing informative statistics.

 A PDF file stores a complete document using a binary file format developed by Adobe.
-PowerGREP will internally convert the PDF file to a textual representation, ignoring text formatting and images, and search through the plain text representation of the PDF file.
-When inspecting search matches inside PowerGREP, the built-in file editor will show the plain text version that PowerGREP actually searched through.
-You can always use the Edit button's drop-down menu open the PDF file in Acrobat to view the PDF file in its original form.
+PowerGREP internally converts the PDF file to a textual representation, ignoring text formatting and images, and search through the plain text representation of the PDF file.
+When inspecting search matches inside PowerGREP, the built-in file editor shows the plain text version that PowerGREP actually searched through.
+You can always use the Edit button’s drop-down menu open the PDF file in Adobe Reader to view the PDF file in its original form.

 Editing PDF files is not possible.
 The PDF format is primarily intended to distribute final documents.

 There are two ways in which you can get your own copy of PowerGREP and evaluate the software risk-free.

 The best option is to buy your own copy of PowerGREP for US$ 159.
 Your purchase is covered by Jan Goyvaerts's personal three month risk-free unconditional money-back guarantee.
 This allows you to try the software without any limitations and without any risk for three months.

 Alternatively, you can download the free evaluation version of PowerGREP.
 The free evaluation version can be downloaded anonymously.
 It allows you to explore PowerGREP for 15 days of actual use.
 Full documentation is included.
 The documentation extensively covers both PowerGREP itself, and the regular expression syntax.